 The proposed airport will cater to the projected aviation growth in Sydney, which is anticipated to double in the next 20 years.
 It will also ease traffic congestion at the existing Sydney airport, improving services for passengers.

-Western Sydney Airport will be constructed in stages, with the first stage scheduled for the mid-2020s and accommodating 10 million passengers a year.
-It will be expanded further based on demand.
+Western Sydney Airport is being constructed in stages, with the first stage scheduled for completion in 2026, when the airport is expected to commence international and domestic passenger and freight services.
+The first phase is expected to accommodate ten million passengers a year while the airport will be expanded further, depending on the demand.

 Airport development details

-Western Sydney Airport will serve domestic and international passengers, as well as freight services.
+Western Sydney Airport will serve domestic and international passengers, as well as air cargo services.

-The first stage of the project will see the construction of a passenger terminal, a single runway, cargo facilities, maintenance areas, ground transportation facilities, car parks and supporting infrastructure.
+The first stage of the project involves the construction of a passenger terminal, a single runway, cargo facilities, maintenance areas, ground transportation facilities, car parks, and supporting infrastructure.

-The airport’s design provides scope for expansion to meet anticipated demand in the future.
+The airport’s design provides scope for expansion to meet future demand.

-The new terminal will be constructed between the two proposed runways in the midfield area to optimise the connection between landside operations and the airfield.
+The new terminal is being built between the two proposed runways in the midfield area to optimise the connection between landside operations and the airfield.